juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 	// becomes...
 	typealias IntCollection = Any<Collection where .Element == Int>

-	let b : Any<Collection where .Element : AllOf<IntCollection, CustomStringConvertible>>
+	let b : Any<Collection where .Element : Any<IntCollection, CustomStringConvertible>>
 	```

 Existentials cannot be used with generics in the following ways: